pphilippos/simodense/README.md

 ### Welcome to the source code repository for a RISC-V softcore optimised for exploring advanced reconfigurable SIMD instructions

+This repository contains a softcore built from scratch for supporting custom SIMD instruction development by Philippos Papaphilippou @ Imperial College London.
+See below for additional material from the publication, including a [video tutorial](https://youtu.be/gdD6353bzzo).

 The source code is divided into 4 directories.
 A separate README file accompanies each directory, to explain how the source code can be used to reproduce the experiments in the paper.

 - ``RTL_and_simulation`` This folder contains the main code of the softcore for simulation, as well as the template and examples for custom SIMD instructions.